erkkah/timogr/README.md

 ### Input
 * Keyboard input using the virtual keyboard is supported.
 Use `tigrShowKeyboard()` to show or hide the keyboard.
+* The "back" button produces a TK_ESCAPE keypress.
 * The "buttons" reported by `tigrMouse` is the number of detected touch points, the position is always of the last triggered touch point.
 * Use `tigrTouch` to process multi-touch input.